palantir/foundry-platform-python/docs/namespaces/Datasets/Transaction.md

 Commits an open Transaction.
 File modifications made on this Transaction are preserved and the Branch is updated to point to the Transaction.

-Third-party applications using this endpoint via OAuth2 must request the following operation scope: `api:datasets-write`.

 ### Parameters